 This is Nicaragua’s second-largest city.
 Colonial architecture, an abundance of churches are just some of the similarities shared by Leon and Granada.
 Exploring the place will bring you back in time to their civil war.
 It is also home to the largest Cathedral of Central America.

-What to do in Leon
+Things to do in Leon Nicaragua

 1. Cathedral Basilica de Ascension is the major landmark of the city.
 This church took over 100 years to build and turned out to be Central America’s largest church.
 The best part is that you can take a tour inside it and climb to the bell tower and enjoy amazing views from the rooftop of Leon’s skyline.

 2. Going for a walk around the town is also a good thing to do.
 You get to see beautiful buildings and local restaurants.
-Spend some time at the central plaza bargaining for a great deal on wood works and local artisan crafts.
+Spend some time at the central plaza, bargaining for a great deal on wood works and local artisan crafts.

-Where to Stay in Leon
+Where to Stay in Leon, Nicaragua?

 2. There is also a 4 star hotel called Hotel La Perla with beautiful courtyards.
 This is more of a business trip hotel, but the pool makes any kid excited to be there.